avlk/toy-coding-agent/scripts/coder create.md

 ## CODE EXECUTION REQUIREMENT

-When providing program output, you MUST execute the Python code using your code_execution tool.
-DO NOT simulate or guess the output - actually run the code.
-The program output MUST come from the actual execution, not your prediction.
+**Execute code ONLY if it's ready to run:**
+- If the code is complete and runnable: Execute it and provide the output.
+- If creating a skeleton or architecture that's not yet functional: Omit the program output section.

+**NEVER provide fake or simulated output.**
-If you cannot execute the code (e.g., it's just a skeleton), omit the program output section entirely.
+If you didn't actually execute the code using code_execution tool, do not include a ~~~shell block.
-Never provide simulated or fake output.
+It's better to provide no output than fake output.